makerdao/mips/MIP79/MIP79.md

 #### Examples

 Delegate A has completed six months as a Recognized Delegate.
 During this time, they received 50,000 DAI compensation for their work.
 In addition, the 12-month rolling average price of MKR for this period is 1,000 DAI.
-Consequently, Delegate A qualifies for 50 MKR to be vested to them.
+Consequently, Delegate A qualifies for 50 MKR to be streamed to them using DssVest.

 After another six months, Delegate A has received an additional 62,500 DAI as compensation, and the MKR token 12-month rolling average price in DAI is now 2,000 DAI.
-Therefore, delegate A will receive 31.25 MKR for this period.
+Therefore, delegate A qualifies for  31.25 MKR to be streamed to them using DssVest for this period.

 After three months, Delegate A decides they no longer wish to be a Recognized Delegate and follows the process described in [MIP77c7](https://forum.makerdao.com/t/mipxx-delegates-in-the-maker-protocol/16905/3#mipxxc7-recognized-delegate-resignation-30).
-They will receive MKR based on the DAI they earned in these three months.
+They will receive MKR streamed to them using DssVest based on the DAI they earned in these three months.

 Delegate B has completed four months as a Recognized Delegate before stepping down.
-As they did not complete the minimum six months as a Recognized Delegate, they will not receive any vested MKR.
+As they did not complete the minimum six months as a Recognized Delegate, they do not qualify for any vested MKR.

 ### MIP79c3: MKR Distribution Process